nexiality/documentation/release/nexial-core-v4.2.changelog.md

 ### [ws commands](../commands/ws)
 - code fix to correctly treat text-based payload as such (instead of as binary stream)
 - [`assertReturnCode(var,returnCode)`](../commands/ws/assertReturnCode(var,returnCode)): allows `returnCode` to be
-  expressed as a list or range.
+  expressed as a list or range
-- [`clearHeaders(headers)`](../commands/ws/clearHeaders(headers)): **NEW** command to clear HTTP request headers previously set.
+- [`clearHeaders(headers)`](../commands/ws/clearHeaders(headers)): **NEW** command to clear HTTP request headers previously set